jplind79/RCAT/docs/source/config.rst

          difference plots will use first model in list as reference data.

      -  OBS
+         If observation data is to be used in the analysis, you will need to specify a meta data file by setting the full path to *observations_metadata_NN.py* (located under <path-to-rcat>/src/config).
+         *NN* is any label that signifies the observation meta data for a specific location or system (for example a HPC system).
+If such a specific meta data file does not exist, it should be created (SAMPLE_observations_metadata.py can be used as a template) and modified. **N.B.** Change only the *obs_data* function -- where observations are specified.

-         If observation data is to be used in the analysis, you will specify here the time period and months for obs data.
-Thus, the same time period will be used for all observations.
-Which observations to include in the analysis is not defined here, but in the **SETTINGS** section, in the variables property.
+         In addition, in this section one will specify the time period and months for obs data.
+The same time period will be used for all observations.
+Which specific observations to include in the analysis is not defined here, but in the **SETTINGS** section, in the variables property.

      - SETTINGS
          **output dir**: The path for the output (statistics files, plots).
 If